AiWaldoh/DiscordBotACC/README.md

 # Discord Event Notification Bot

 This is a Discord bot that sends notifications for upcoming events in a specified guild.
 It is built using the discord.py library and utilizes Python's Poetry dependency management.
-It checks for new events every 30 minutes and sends a notification
+It checks for new events every 30 minutes and sends a notification.
 Railway.app costs 5$ a month and can automatically deploys the bot from github.

 ## Prerequisites